 How are Microsoft Partners approaching the new changes to IR35?

 Many of our clients are turning to umbrella companies to handle their resourcing needs.
 Why?

-View the Law365 what you need to do PowerPoint
+View our PowerPoint to find out what you need to do

 Do you have a legal question for us?

 Whether you are just getting started, need a template package or looking for legal help as an annual subscription, we are here to help with any questions you may have.